JefersonTaiyou/JefersonTaiyou/README-EN.md

  - I love programming and am always willing to learn new technologies!

-Currently focused on Game development, but I'm interested in becoming a Full-Stack developer.
+Currently focused on Line Follow Robot, but I'm interested in becoming a Full-Stack developer.
 <div align="center">

  ## ⚙️ &nbsp; GitHub Stats